FBoczkowski/Trip-Planner/README.md

 # Trip-Planner

-This is a Python program that allows users to manage their travels.
-Users can create new travels, add travel transport details, and view all their past travels.
-The program uses the typing module and Wikipedia API.
-Installation
-Clone the repository: git clone https://github.com/<USERNAME>/travel-manager.git Install the required packages: pip install -r requirements.txt Usage
-Run python main.py to start the program.
-Use the menu options to add a new travel, add travel transport details, show travels, show transport details, show all cities visited, and show all countries visited.
-To exit the program, select 7 from the menu.
-Classes
-City
-Represents a city with a name and information about the city.
-Constructor takes two parameters: name_ and information_=0.
-Country
-Represents a country with a name and information about the country.
-Constructor takes two parameters: name_ and information_=0.
-Travel
-Represents a travel with a name, spend money, start and finish travel date, city and country details.
-Constructor takes six parameters: trip_name_, spend_money_, start_travel_, finish_travel_, city_: City, and country_: Country.
-Transport
-Represents a transport with travel time and travel details for going from point A to point B and from point B to point A.
-Constructor takes three parameters: travel_time_, travel_A_B_, and travel_B_A_.
-Manager
-Represents the main manager for travels and the UI for the program.
-The constructor initializes lists for travels, cities, countries, and transports.
-The show_menu function displays the menu options and prompts the user to make a selection.
-The execute_menu function calls the appropriate function based on the user's selection.
-The add_new_travel function prompts the user for travel details and creates a new Travel object with those details.
-The transport_details function prompts the user for transport details and creates a new Transport object with those details.
-The show_transpoer_details function displays all the transport details.
-The show_travels function displays all the travels.
-The show_cities function displays all the cities visited and provides a short summary of each city using the Wikipedia API.
-The show_countries function displays all the countries visited.
-Contributing
-Contributions are welcome!
-If you find any bugs or have any suggestions for improvement, please submit an issue or pull request.
+This is a Python program that helps you manage your travels.
+It has the following features:

+- Add new travels to a list.
+- Add details about travel transport.
+- Show a list of all your travels.
+- Show the details of all travel transport.
+- Show all the cities you have visited.
+- Show all the countries you have visited.
+- Exit the program.

+**Prerequisites**

+- Python 3.x installed on your machine.
+- The following packages need to be installed `wikipedia`

+You can install the packages by running `pip install -r requirements.txt` in your terminal.

+**How to use**

+1. Run `trip_planner.py` in your terminal.
+2. The program will display a menu with options to add new travel, add new details of travel transport, show travels, show transport details, show all cities visited, show all countries visited, or exit the program.
+3. Choose the option you want and follow the prompts.
+4. After each operation, the program will return to the main menu.
+5. To exit the program, choose option 7 in the menu.

+**Classes**

+**City**
+The `City` class represents a city that you have visited/planning to visit.
+It has the following attributes:

+- `name`: a string representing the name of the city.
+- `information`: an integer representing the amount of information available about the city.

+**Country**
+The `Country` class represents a country that you have visited/planning to visit.
+It has the following attributes:

+- `name`: a string representing the name of the country.
+- `information`: an integer representing the amount of information available about the country.

+**Travel**
+The `Travel` class represents a travel that you have taken/planning to take.
+It has the following attributes:

+- `trip_name`: a string representing the name of the travel.
+- `spend_money`: an integer representing the amount of money spent on the travel.
+- `start_travel`: a datetime object representing the start date of the travel.
+- `finish_travel`: a datetime object representing the finish date of the travel.
+- `city`: a City object representing the city visited/planning to visit.
+- `country`: a Country object representing the country visited/planning to visit.

+**Transport**
+The `Transport` class represents the details of the transport used during a travel.
+It has the following attributes:

+- `travel_time`: a string representing the amount of time spent traveling.
+- `travel_A_B`: a string representing the type of transport used to travel from A to B.
+- `travel_B_A`: a string representing the type of transport used to travel from B to A.

+**Manager**
+The `Manager` class manages all the functions of the program.
+It has the following methods:

+- `show_menu()`: displays the main menu.
+- `execute_menu(choice)`: executes the user's choice from the main menu.
+- `change_date(date_str)`: converts a date string in the format "YYYY.MM.DD" to a datetime object.
+- `wiki_info(place)`: gets a short summary of the given place from Wikipedia.
+- `add_new_travel()`: adds a new travel to the list of travels.
+- `transport_details()`: adds the details of transport used during a travel.
+- `show_transpoer_details()`: displays the details of all transport used during all travels.
+- `show_travels()`: displays the details of all travels.
+- `show_cities()`: displays the details of all cities visited.
+- `show_countries()`: displays the details of all countries visited.